Get

 The 7 Tips for Getting Control of Excessive Howling

-Since Beagles are hound dogs, they are naturally going to be more vocal than most other breeds.
+Since Beagles are hound dogs, they are generally more vocal than many other breeds due to their breed-specific traits.
 This is something that potential owners should consider before bringing home this breed.
 If you don’t like howling and aren’t prepared for a highly vocal dog, this may not be the right breed for you.
-There is a reason that Beagles are not recommended for those who live in apartments.
+There is a reason that Beagles are often not ideal for certain apartment living situations, especially where noise sensitivity is a concern.

-Now, if you are a Beagle owner who has found yourself in a position where your dog is howling excessively and you need to get control over the behavior for the sake of your sanity (and that of others), we have included helpful tips on what you can do to solve the issue.
+Now, if you are a Beagle owner who has found yourself in a position where your dog is howling excessively and you need to manage the behavior for the sake of your sanity (and that of others), we have included helpful tips on what you can do to reduce the issue.

 1. Get to the Root of the Howling